 For transmitter transient period between SBFD and non-SBFD or SBFD reconfigurations if needed, the requirement shall be introduced to BS in SBFD symbols/slots, by defining the transient period as the time period which the transmitter is changing from the SBFD operation to non-SBFD operation or vice versa, or during SBFD reconfigurations.

-Regarding the transition period requirement, RAN4 mainly focus on the transition period related with SBFD operation and RAN4 agree to further study the following cases in which whether transition period is needed or not:

-[The switch between normal slot and SBFD slots]

-SBFD reconfiguration with antenna array and/or sub-band filtering reconfigured

-Other candidate conditions not precluded

 Based on the RAN4 study, between the non-SBFD slot and SBFD slot and vice versa, a transition period is needed.
 If the SBFD configuration between adjacent SBFD slots is the same, then no transition period is needed.

 10.1.4.2 In-channel adjacent subband leakage ratio

+A minimum requirement on the adjacent sub-band leakage ratio should be set.
+A minimum performance guarantee is needed in order to be able to design SBFD sites and networks.
+The definition of the leakage ratio should be similar to ACLR.

 10.1.4.3 In-channel adjacent subband Blocking and adjacent subband selectivity

+A minimum requirement on adjacent sub-band selectivity should be set.
+A minimum performance guarantee is needed in order to be able to design SBFD sites and networks.
+The definition of the adjacent channel sub-band selectivity should be the same as for ACS.

+An adjacent sub-band blocking requirement is not needed, since applying an interferer in the adjacent sub-band for blocking would be in effect the same as applying an interferer in the adjacent sub-band for selectivity.
+A single requirement and interferer level can be set.